Arthur Streeton: Sydney and travels inland

 On 2 June 1890, in the wake of an economic depression in Melbourne, Streeton sailed to Sydney, and initially stayed there with his sister in the suburb of Summer Hill.
 He soon relocated to Curlew Camp, a plein air artists' camp on Sydney Harbour, where he painted many views of his natural surroundings and was visited by a number of artists, including Julian Ashton and Albert Henry Fullwood, who stayed at the camp for extended periods.
 Tom Roberts later joined him also, continuing their artistic friendship.
 From 1891, Streeton began travelling widely in rural New South Wales.
 As well as painting scenes of Sydney Harbour and Coogee, and urban scenes of Sydney, it was during the early to mid-1890s that he painted some of his major rural landscapes, including the Hawkesbury River series and 'Fire's on.

 Sydney Harbour inspired many of Streeton's most poetic Symbolist paintings, a number of which infuse the Australian landscape with mythological subjects.
 The city also spurred his interest in the decorative arts as he painted on fans, furniture, musical instruments and other objects.
 The influence of Japanese art, such as kakemono (hung scrolls), is evidenced in the extreme vertical formats and compositional elements he favoured around this time.

-In 1893, Streeton wrote in Sydney's Daily Telegraph criticising a proposal by a mining company to develop a colliery on the shores of Sydney Harbor, which would necessitate the cutting down of a great many gum trees.
+In 1893, Streeton wrote in Sydney's Daily Telegraph criticising a proposal by a mining company to develop a colliery on the shores of Sydney Harbour, which would necessitate the cutting down of a great many gum trees.
 His letter, which came to be known as "Streeton's shriek", read in part:

 It seems likely that charming Cremorne is to pass away and leave a dismal eyesore ...
 Where once was youth with their sweethearts in white muslin gathered joyfully for merriment and sport, making Cremorne a happy pastoral, we would have instead a numerous fleet of grimy coal ships, hulks, smoke and darkness.

 The letter helped raise public alarm over the proposal, and in 1895, Streeton painted Cremorne pastoral, his largest harbour composition, as "an elegiac image of what [he] believed would be lost" if the project went head.
 When it went on exhibition later that year, the Art Gallery of New South Wales acquired the work and publicly endorsed Streeton's protests.
 The government, in the face of mounting backlash, was forced to abandon the mining project.
-Cremorne pastorals status as an environmental protest painting is considered groundbreaking in Australian art history.
+Cremorne pastoral's status as an environmental protest painting is considered groundbreaking in Australian art history.